GIVE IT TIME

 USE A DENTURE ADHESIVE

-Using a denture adhesive, like Polident can boost your confidence while eating, speaking and smiling, and form a seal to help prevent food getting stuck between your dentures and gums, meaning you can continue to enjoy many of your favourite meals.
+Using a denture adhesive, like Polident can improve denture hold to help with eating, speaking and smiling, and form a seal to help prevent food getting stuck between your dentures and gums, meaning you can continue to enjoy many of your favourite meals.

 TAKE CARE of YOUR DENTUREs